antzucaro/antzucaro.com/_posts/0065_planning_ahead_for_mysql_partitioning.markdown

 <h3>Enter Partitioning</h3>
 Wait, wait, wait. <em>Partitioning</em>?
 What the heck is that for?
 I won't bore you with too many details (you can find out more <a href="http://en.wikipedia.org/wiki/Partition_(database)">here</a> and <a href="http://dev.mysql.com/doc/refman/5.5/en/partitioning.html">here</a>), so let's just say that partitioning is a way to split up your database tables in to smaller pieces so that operations upon them can be faster (in most situations that is the goal, at least).
 Partitions provide the following benefits (this is some, not all):
 <ul>
-	<li>Maintenance â€“ when you split up 	tables into partitions you can often do maintenance on them such 	that you only affect a small amount of your users at a time.
+	<li>Maintenance - when you split up 	tables into partitions you can often do maintenance on them such 	that you only affect a small amount of your users at a time.
 Having 	partitions also allows you to easily implement a pruning or 	archiving strategies depending on how you split the data.
 If you 	split up your tables based upon create timestamp, for example, you 	can easily drop or move older data (the ones that aren't queried as 	often as the newer ones) via a singleo command.</li>
-	<li>Query performance â€“ running 	queries against large datasets most often causes problems.
+	<li>Query performance - running 	queries against large datasets most often causes problems.
 When the 	data is partitioned the database can â€œautomagicallyâ€ determine 	which partitions aren't involved in queries; it can tell which 	partitions aren't involved in the WHERE clause of your SQL 	statements, thus it doesn't need to scan them.
 That means you 	traverse less data to get the information your query needs, which in 	turn equals faster performance!
 Of course this only applies if the 	WHERE clause of the queries in question can avoid partitions.
 If you 	are grabbing everything from a table partitioning obviously won't 	help you.</li>
-	<li>Availability â€“ partitions can be 	split onto different physical media, which means your table is still 	partially available even if one of those media sources goes down.
+	<li>Availability - partitions can be 	split onto different physical media, which means your table is still 	partially available even if one of those media sources goes down.
 This also has impacts with respect to maintenance (see above).</li>
 </ul>
 <h3>Implemention (some hurdles to jump)</h3>
 Back to the example.
-Since we know that the â€œgameâ€ and â€œplayer_gameâ€ tables are going to be big, let's see how to set ourselves up for easy partitioning in the future.
+Since we know that the "game" and "player_game" tables are going to be big, let's see how to set ourselves up for easy partitioning in the future.
 The goal here is to get to a partitioned table with a minimum number of ALTER TABLE statements.
-Ideally we'd have only one ALTER TABLE â€“ to add partitioning!
+Ideally we'd have only one ALTER TABLE - to add partitioning!
 Let's project ourselves into the future to the point in time when our data is so large that we are forced to consider partitioning.
 Fortunately for us our tables have no data in them, which makes our tests quick and relatively painless.

 Given the initial DDL, the first step would be to try the obvious: alter the table to add partitioning!
 Let's give that a try: